madzera/happytree/README.md

 ### What is your purpose?

-The HappyTree API has three main purposes:
+The HappyTree API aims to provide a way of creating new trees, creating trees from existing collection of objects that have a tree-like behavior, as well as handling these trees.
+Therefore, there are three main purposes of the API:

 <ol>
 	<li>Handle <b>Java Objects</b> as if they were nodes within trees, in
- order to perform operations such as copying, cutting, removing, creating, persisting or updating;</li>
+		order to perform operations such as copying, cutting, removing, creating, persisting/updating, etc. over those objects;</li>
-<li>Transform linear data structures of <b>Java Objects</b> into
+	<li>Transform linear data structures of <b>Java Objects</b> that have
- trees;</li>
+		tree-like behavior into an actual tree;</li>
- <li>Create and manage multiple trees of these objects.</li>
+	<li>Create new trees from scratch.</li>
 </ol>

-The first purpose represents the basic operations in the trees, when the API client desires to change the state of the nodes (officially called of **Elements** in the context of the API) in the trees, in order to move, copy, remove, create and update those nodes.
+The first purpose represents the basic operations of the trees, when the API client desires to change the state of the nodes (officially called of **Elements** in the context of the API) in the trees, in order to move, copy, remove, create and update those nodes.

-The second purpose is suitable for situations in which the API client needs to transform a collection of plain objects of which there is a tree logical relation between them, but that they are not being represented structurally as a tree.
+The second purpose is suitable for situations in which the API client needs to transform a collection of plain objects, of which there is a tree logical relation between them, into a tree.
+Here, each element contains its children elements, and each child contains its own children recursively.

-The last one allows the API client to activate, deactivate or destroy the trees.
+The last one allows the API client to create new trees from scratch, persisting element to element to build the tree structure as desired.

 ### For who?